 We felt we were in no way educated enough to make a decision that would impact the rest of his life, on a topic we were totally unfamiliar with, and especially when one considered that some of our options were dependent upon our acting quickly!
 Yet WE were his parents, and it fell on US to make the “expert” decisions.

 So, we made our first decision.
 We decided to start by flooding him with speech and language.
 As much as we possibly could.

 Most professionals would tell you that if you have a deaf child you have to either go with Auditory Verbal Therapy, OR you progress with sign language.
 It’s one or the other to them, and if you even so much as blink at the opposite side, you’re dead to them.
 It’s a very harsh divide.
-Regardless, we decided to toe this line because we wanted it all!
+We decided to toe this line… we wanted it all!